steniowagner/cine-tasty-server/README.md

 ### Request flow
 ![Request flow](https://github.com/steniowagner/cine-tasty-server/blob/development/static/request-flow.png)
+*Example of request flow - user requesting details about a Movie*

 1) The clients will send GraphQL queries to the server
 2) The server will fetch the data requested in the step 2 by requesting the data from the proper REST datasource